Teneppa/HTML-Twitch-Chat-Overlay/README.md

 And now it should ask which browser you want to use, and the Live Server plugin will spin up a local server hosting the folder, and a autorefreshing browser session.

+Note: it should work with just opening the chat.html, but none of the emotes will work.